 In addition to hiring costs, there is also an adjustment period to consider.
 In the short term, an internal candidate tends to outperform an external candidate simply because they know the company and systems better.
 After the initial adjustment period, the external candidates will again begin to outperform internal employees.

-There are several external recruitment methods recruiters can use to source talent.
+There are several external recruitment methods executive recruiters can use to source talent.
 Many companies prefer to engage with a recruitment agency.
 This opens up an internal human resources department to use their resources more efficiently for daily tasks, while a specialized agency can ensure that only the best candidates will be presented for the job opportunity.
 External companies will also have access to a wider talent pool.

 Here are some examples of external recruiting sources: